Locker, Texas

 Locker is an unincorporated community in San Saba County, in the U.S. state of Texas.
 The community had a population of 16 in 2000.

 Geography

 Locker is located on Farm to Market Road 500, 17 mi northwest of San Saba in northwestern San Saba County.
+Locker is situated at an elevation of approximately 1,303 feet.

 Education

 Mesquite and Competition Schools joined the Locker School in 1911, giving it a reputation as a rural school community.
 It joined the Richland Springs Independent School District in the 1950s.